ViviQian/ModelArts_AI_market/model_instructions.md

 ###### This is an H6
 ```
 ## Overview
-Gives an overview of the model, including but not limited to categories, input data and output format, application/scenario, advantages.
+Gives an overview of the model, including but not limited to categories, input data and output format, performance, application, advantanges.

 Here is an example of ResNet50:
 This model provides intermediate image feature extraction functionality for image classification.
 It can also provide top-5 category predictions out of 1000 classes on ImageNet datasets.
 This network is one of the best models that are both highly efficient and accurate.
 As a result, it also provides high-quality features for various tasks such as object detection, image segmentation.